godotengine/godot-docs/tutorials/animation/animation_tree.rst

 For better blending
 -------------------

-In Godot 4.0+, in order for the blending results to be deterministic (reproducible and always consistent), the blended property values must have a specific initial value.
+For the blending results to be deterministic (reproducible and always consistent), the blended property values must have a specific initial value.
 For example, in the case of two animations to be blended, if one animation has a property track and the other does not, the blended animation is calculated as if the latter animation had a property track with the initial value.